-This Thai sweet potato coconut red curry is a hearty vegan meal that’s healthy, flavorful, comforting, and filling.
+This vegan Thai sweet potato curry is a hearty plant-based meal that's healthy, flavorful, comforting, and filling.
 Easy to cook & it makes great leftovers!

 Where has this Thai vegetable curry been all my life?!
 I’ve made it for work lunches three times already.
 It’s really easy to make, and a pot of it is easily 5-6 meals for me.
 It nukes like a dream, I get some veggies, and the coconut milk makes it luxuriously creamy.